peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 - weekly positions on Top 100 (from first entered to finally exiting)
 - date peaked

-#### Required tasks:

-- Include a problem statement
-- State the risks and assumptions of the data
-- Import data using the Pandas library
-- Perform exploratory data analysis
-- Use Tableau and/or Python plotting modules to visualize data
-- Observe correlations in the data
-- Evaluate a hypothesis

 ## 2. Problem statement(s)

 My approach to creating problem statements is to adopt an industry-profitability view.
 To put myself in the shoes of someone in the music industry who are looking for factors of songs that maximises profitability.